Ann Shumelda Okerson: Career

-Okerson has served as Senior Advisor on Electronic Strategies for the Center for Research Libraries since October 2011.
-She previously served as Associate University Librarian at Yale University for fifteen years.
-Okerson has made major contributions to understanding of serials pricing, electronic journals, licensing of electronic resources, and consortial purchasing of electronic materials.
+Okerson served as Senior Advisor on Electronic Strategies for the Center for Research Libraries 2011-2021.
+She has made major contributions to understanding of serials pricing, electronic journals, licensing of electronic resources, and consortial purchasing of electronic materials.
 She has been a leader in international projects to build a Middle Eastern digital library and has worked broadly with libraries in this and other regions.